“How come nobody ever says they were Joe Schmo?”

 So, how do we avoid the fake it til you make it trap?

 Game plan.
 Have a clear and concise exit strategy.
 Have a game plan that features hard and fast deadlines that will force you to get to the next level.
 Put some pressure on yourself to compete.
 Don’t get comfortable.
-Set incremental goals and don’t waver from them.
-If you are close to satisfying them then great.
-You have the option to give yourself some extra time.
-If you are nowhere near the neighborhood of satisfying the goals then you may want to ask yourself the “is this really for me?” question.

 Be realistic.
 Set goals that you can reach.
-Expertise does not come in one fell swoop, its incremental and modular in nature.
+Expertise does not come in one fell swoop, it’s incremental and modular in nature.
 I remember back in grade 3 when I convinced my parents to buy me a geometry set.
 I vowed I would use every item in the case.
 I would use both of the set squares, I would protract with the 180° protractor, I would rule the class with the 15 cm ruler, I would never get lost thanks to the metal compass, and so on with the 9 cm pencil, pencil sharpener, eraser and the 10 mm stencil.
 As expected, I did not use all of them…in fact I barely used any of them. (of note, I had to Google all the items found in a protractor set!)

 Ken Evraire is an award-winning leadership coach and team builder, a single dad to three world changers, aspiring author and a former professional athlete.